queeriouslabs/bank-account-activity/README.md

 # bank-account-activity

-Bank account activityy for 2019
+Bank account activity in CSV format.
+Mildly redacted to exclude PII, but otherwise includes all financial information.